santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 3.md

 > **d.
 Drought in Australia**
 >
 > In 2004, rains came too late to save regional Australia from the worst drought in a century, as figures later showed that grain farmers suffered their lowest harvests in 20 years.
+> 1: rains came too late to save regional Australia from the worst drought in a century; premise
+> 2:  farmers suffered their lowest harvests in 20 years; premise
 >
 > **Your answer:**
 >